foundriesio/docs/source/getting-started/flash-device/index.rst

         :align: center

 .. note::
     Most platforms require more than the ``lmp-base-console-image-<machine_name>.wic.gz`` artifact for flashing.
-The required artifacts are board specific and listed in respective pages under :ref:`ref-boards`.
+    The required artifacts are board specific and listed on respective pages under :ref:`ref-boards` or under :ref:`ref-qemu`.
     Targets publish all needed files for each platform under :guilabel:`Runs`.

 .. important::
     When you create platform builds later on, the Factory image and artifacts may follow a slightly different naming pattern, such as ``lmp-factory-image-<machine_name>``.

 .. _gs-flash-image: